How Much Does It Cost to Re-Side a House?

 - Lower maintenance and repair costs

-- Enhanced weather resistance
+- Enhanced weather resistance and protection

-- Improved curb appeal and home protection
+- Improved curb appeal and home value

 These benefits contribute to your overall return on investment over the life of the siding.